 my design for a frameless, superinsulated, catenary, corbelled, cheap shelter, based on superadobe

 Jay Baldwin’s perfection of Bucky’s Skybreak concept: a very light, “ephemeralized” frame-and-skin geodesic dome, with panels of noble gas-inflated fluoropolymeric (teflon/ptfe plastic) pillows.
 This ultimately led to the gigantic greenhouses at The Eden Project in England.
+Inflatability minimizes the frame.

 Jack Stephenson’s masterful 2-5 person tents.
 He and his designs have had a huge influence on all my design thinking since 1995.
-Can you imagine, he went from being an insulation engineer on NASA space rockets to designing camping gear!
-After 40 years, his stuff is still decades ahead of its time.
+Can you imagine, he went from being an insulation engineer on space rockets to designing camping gear!
+After 40 years, his stuff is stillt decades ahead of its time.
 Only a few of his ideas have started to be copied in the last 5-10 years.
 I used to talk to him for hours on the phone while buying his gear and materials.
 Great guy.

 Finn Po’s site on his multifarious, irrepressible, transcounter-cultural activities and visions.
 I got my first experiences with both darkness and domes from Finn while living and tinkering together at Maitreya Eco-Village, Eugene, Oregon.

 Adrian Wolfe’s obscure but large collection of essays on his 30-year quest to live in organic intimacy with others.
 This effort evolved into Gooble Dell, his home (and mine a few times in the past) in Eugene, Oregon.
 It’s one of the oddest human menageries around.
 If Willy Wonka were a homeless man who camped inside a house inside a public park with his friends and a couple Oompa Loompas, this would be the house.